The Schengen Area

 It should be noted that personal data in the SIS may not pertain to one’s racial background, political, religious or other beliefs, health status or sex life.

-New functionalities of the SIS II:
+Functionalities of the SIS II:

 Enhanced alerts on persons and objects: persons, vehicles, firearms, issued documents, blank documents, bank notes.